equalitie/ouinet-inject/README.md

     $ pip install -r requirements.txt

-You will also need to have the ``ipfs`` binary on your search path.
-Please note that it will only be used for some hash computations and that neither a running IPFS daemon nor connection to the Internet is needed.
+You will also need to have the ``ipfs`` binary on your search path and an initialized IPFS repo (i.e. run ``ipfs init``).
+Please note that the binary will only be used for some hash computations and that neither a running IPFS daemon nor connection to the Internet are needed, and no changes to your IPFS repo will happen.

 ## Usage